Management Transparency and Sustainable Growth

 The Company sends notice of General Meeting of Shareholders by mail before the legal cut-off time to ensure that shareholders can attend the meeting after giving sufficient consideration to the proposals and can also exercise their voting rights in advance, etc. The Company also publishes the same information on TDnet and the website of the Company before sending notice of General Meeting of Shareholders by mail.

-The new Audit Department that was established in January 2020 functions as the enforcement team of the Audit Committee, and ensures the independence and adequacy of their supervision by setting a double report line to the Audit Committee and the Representative Executive Officer President & CEO, and significantly reinforcing the system.
+The new Audit Department that was established in January 2020 functions as the enforcement team of the Audit Committee, and ensures the independence and adequacy of their supervision by setting a double report line to the Audit Committee and the Representative Executive Officer & Co-President, and significantly reinforcing the system.